uchm4n/face-recognition/README.md

-Detecting faces using OpenCV library
+Detecting faces using OpenCV and SimpleCV library
 ---